Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

 ### Remarks

-- There is no enable script. don't forget to give out the account_access entitlement otherwise you can't disable the user
+- There is no enable script.
+Don't forget to give out the account_access entitlement otherwise you can't disable the user
 - When a new user is created, the fields: `eMail, PersonCode, Address` are mandatory.
   Typically, this data comes from an external system.
 However, the address field can stay empty.
 - Keep in mind when revoke Access Keys of type Phone you cannot monitor the status of phone when returning it, for example when the phone is in flight mode
 - The ZoneId is mandatory when creating a new person.
-The ZoneId of Type 4 is marked as default, the correct ZoneId from ILOQ is fetched in function: 'Get-IloqZoneId'.
+The ZoneId of Type 4 is marked as default, the correct ZoneId from iLOQ is fetched in function: 'Get-IloqZoneId'.
 - Leave the `Person_ID` field empty.
-The Guid for this is generated in the Create-Correlate
+The GUID for this is generated in the Create-Correlate
+- The Enddate of the AccessKey is kept in sync with the person's primary contract enddate to ensure that it is always up-to-date.
+An additional check is run in some sort of extra process in the following HelloId Actions: Create, Update, Grant, and Revoke.
+This check verifies if the accessKey enddate differs from the enddate of the primary contract, and if so, it updates the enddate on the access key.
+This is done on all the access keys assigned to the person.
+Because this process is slightly different from the normal Account LifeCycle or managing permissions, it does not throw termination errors but instead adds a warning to the process logging.
+(Of course, this can be changed.)

+#### Permissions Remarks
+The permissions of an access key system vary between vendors.
+For iLOQ, it is implemented as follows: a person is linked to an access key, and the permissions (security accesses) are granted to the access key itself.
+Additionally, a person's link to an access key is a one-to-many relationship, meaning that a single person can have multiple access keys assigned.
+The connector process for managing access keys involves the creation of user accounts and the management of permissions using HelloId.
+However, establishing the link between a person and their access key(s) cannot be automated, and requires a manual handover of the key to the employee.
+Consequently, it is recommended to introduce a period of time between the creation of the user account and the granting of permissions by implementing HelloId Business Rules.

+- To grant permission, the grant script checks if an access key has been assigned to the person.
+If an access key is not found, the script stops will retry each enforcement until an access key is assigned to the person.
+This ensures that the "issue" is resolved automatically.
+ - The permissions script retrieves the available Security Accesses, which are the permissions that can be assigned to the access key. *(Currently, the SecurityAccesses are filtered on Type 1, as not all types function as expected.
+However, this filtering approach may vary depending on the specific environment.)*
+ - The grant or revoke permissions process will update only the specified permission and leave all other existing permissions unchanged.
+Therefore, no additional synchronization will be performed to ensure that the SecurityAccesses on multiple keys remain in sync with each other.
+ - In addition, of the previous remark.
+In cases where an additional, lost, stolen, or otherwise replaced key is handed over to an employee, the granted SecurityAccesses must be **manually copied from the previous key** to ensure that it can be used directly.
+ - The grant or revoke permissions process is created to set the specified permissions for all access keys assigned to a user.
+ - When a person has multiple keys assigned, the granted permissions for each key are displayed as sub-permissions in the entitlement overview.

 ## Getting help